Posted by marilynch

 Others

 But it’s not just kids too young to drive, or elders who give up driving, who want or need alternatives to personal cars.
 Some people make a very conscious choice to live a car-free life.
-Devian Gilbert of Asana Cycles is one such person.
-MoCo native Jody Emerson Quintana, a nutritional counselor and natural foods chef, is another.
-Michael Baroni of Green Pedal Couriers is yet another.
+Devian Gilbert of Asana Cycles has been one such person.
+Monterey County native Jody Emerson Quintana, a nutritional counselor and natural foods chef, is another.
 And there are many, many more.

 Where to learn more: CSUMB, Feb 2 and 9